HomeDev68/tubex/README.md

 ## Usage
 Install TubeX by pip:
-* pip install flask requests pytube
+* pip install flask requests yt-dlp
 * cd ~/tubex

 Put your app.key and app.crt in this folder, or create a self-signed certificate with openssl: